Data Visualization and Descriptive Stats

 theme_minimal()

-Categorical Data - Proportion
+Categorical Data - Pie chart for proportion

 When we want to show proportion (i.e. in terms of “parts of whole”), we must first quickly calculate the proportion with count()